mikechambers/lookup/README.md

 The script gives the choice of two image parsing engines, [Open CV](https://opencv.org/) (default) and the [Open AI API](https://platform.openai.com/).

-In general, Open CV is faster, and doesn't require paid access to an API but can have issues with Bungie Ids with special / unicode characters and sometimes spaces.
+In general, Open CV is faster, and doesn't require paid access to an API but can have issues with Bungie Ids with special / unicode characters.
+(Note, recent updates should make this much more robust).

 Open AI is more accurate and can handle special characters better, but requires access to the Open AI API (which is paid).